A rich, dark, and sticky honey cake spiced up with fiery ginger and zesty orange. A delicious way to celebrate a sweet New Year – or a treat any time!

 - 40 g icing sugar (powdered sugar)

-- 1 tsp plant-based milk (I used oat milk)
+- 1 teaspoon plant-based milk (I used oat milk)

 - Strands of orange zest